esperanca-leonardo/esperanca-leonardo/README.md

 ### 😄 Fun Facts
  - I try to replace all graphical applications with alternatives that run in the terminal
  - I find it torturous to use mouse-focused graphical interfaces like GNOME Shell, KDE Plasma, and Windows

+## 🔍 What You'll Find Here
+Welcome to my GitHub profile!
+Here's what you can explore:
+- 🌐 **REST APIs**: Robust and scalable API projects for various applications.
+- 🧰 **Dotfiles**: My personal configuration files to customize development environments.
+- ⚙️ **Automations**: Scripts and tools to automate repetitive tasks and workflows.
+- 🎮 **Terminal Games**: Fun and engaging games developed for the terminal.
+- 📜 **Scripts**: A collection of useful scripts for different purposes.
+- 💡 **Advanced Programming Topics**: Projects and explorations into complex programming concepts.
+- 🤖 **Arduino Projects**: Interactive and innovative projects using Arduino.

+Feel free to browse through these categories to find projects that interest you!

 ## ⭐ Popular Repositories
 ### 🔥 Recent Projects